ian-coccimiglio/outline/README.md

 ## 4. Notes

 - No significant blockers were found.
-The project is well-architected for local development across all major platforms, provided Windows users utilize WSL 2.
+The project is well-architected for local development on Linux and Mac, with only minor complications for Windows WSL2 development.
 - The `sudo make up` command in the `Makefile` handles the entire setup process, including database migrations, which simplifies the documented steps.
 - `sudo make destroy` will close the program and run the shutdown sequence.
 - `.env.sample` and `install-local-ssl.js` were modified to streamline local development (setting defaults to localhost).